GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/publishing-to-crimsongames.md

 In crimsongames.io we can set our game in three kinds of hosting types:

-* **Image:** is the default setting to only display the image of your game. * **Self-hosted game:**means that you have the game hosted outside Crimson Games * **Hosted by Us game:** means that we host your files on our servers.
+* **Image:** is the default setting to only display the image of your game.
+* **Self-hosted game:**means that you have the game hosted outside Crimson Games.
+* **Hosted by Us game:** means that we host your files on our servers.
 If you choose Hosted by Us, the .zip you upload must be named: game.zip otherwise the upload will fail.

 ![](/gdevelop5/publishing/crimsongames-hosting-type.png) Once you decide which kind of game you want just click on the Save Changes button, note that each section has its own Save changes button, this is important because the information referent of each block is saved separately.